 It’s been the dawn of startups and small businesses for quite some time now, and that dawn seems to have extended itself, with more and more small independent labels offering something a little bit different with that little something extra, turning consumers into loyal followers that are buying into the lifestyle concepts of these smaller enterprises.

 Sometimes it isn’t even the strategy that’s failing them; sometimes it’s purely about not reaching yearly targets even though these companies are making money – just not enough to meet the expectations of investors.
-A review in how they run and sell their product is in dire need of change for a lot of larger scale companies, as the ways in which they reach these targets can appear somewhat unethical, which is becoming more transparent everyday.
+A review of how they run and sell their product is in dire need of change for a lot of larger-scale companies, as the ways in which they reach these targets can appear somewhat unethical, which is becoming more transparent every day.
 Consumers aren’t interested in profits, they want to feel a connection to something, and a points card just isn’t cutting it in today’s environment.

 Over the last few months, I’ve been onboarding companies wanting to be part of the PLM world; my business has noticed a synergy between every brand we’ve spoken to – big or small.
 The main problem smaller companies are finding is that PLM isn’t made for them, and even some more basic PLMs are unable to give them what they need: the tools to be able to scale.
 As their products fly off the shelves, they want to implement new innovative designs, and grow as a business.

-Below is an example from a recent collaboration who spoke about the complications they faced when looking for a system:
+Below is an example from a recent collaboration that spoke about the complications they faced when looking for a system: